TattlingJam4231/weapon-rebalances/README.md

      - can now shoot through walls

    - Tier 2
+     - damage falloff
+       - starts at 15 meters
+       - ends at 45 meters
+       - at maximum falloff damage is reduced to 70%

      - RPK
        - ammo pickup increased from 4.05/14.18 to 10/25
        - total ammo increased from 300 to 400